-Our previous blog, “3 Mandatory Documents Exporters And Importers Need for Hassle-free Shipping”, dealt with the must-have documents for exporters and importers sending and receiving goods by sea.
-In this follow-up blog, we will look at some of the most common supporting documents in the shipping process, which exporters and importers might need to get their goods cleared by customs.
+Our previous blog, '3 Mandatory Documents Exporters And Importers Need for Hassle-free Shipping', dealt with the must-have documents for exporters and importers sending and receiving goods by sea.
+In this follow-up blog, we will look at some of the most common supporting documents required in the shipping process, which exporters and importers need in order to get their goods cleared by customs.

 The term “supporting” suggests these documents are secondary to the mandatory documents.
 It is important to understand that this does not necessarily mean they are optional.
 It only means the requirement for a specific supporting document depends on various factors, including but not limited to: